Winning Customers:

 Face the Reality

 There are many models for understanding and characterizing the styles of interaction different people prefer to employ.
 Different people take in the world through different senses – seeing, hearing, or feeling it.
-Further, different people tend to lead their decision-making process decisions with one of the four functions: intuition, thinking, feeling, and sensing.
+Further, different people tend to lead their decision-making process with one of the four functions: thinking Download PowerPoint presentation, pdf e-book, feeling, intuition, and sensing.
 Vividly differentiated differences that are anchored to a product and engage the above functions can enhance memory of your current and prospective customers.

 Connect with Senses